odoo/owl/doc/router.md

 Navigation guards are very useful to be able to execute some business logic/ perform some actions or redirect to other routes whenever the application is entering a new route.
-For example, the following guard checks if there is an authenticated user, and if it is not the case, redirect to the sign in route.
+For example, the following guard checks if there is an authenticated user, and if it is not the case, redirects to the sign in route.

 ```js
 async function protectRoute({ env, to }) {